dehimer/simple-ng-app/README.md

 SIMPLE NG APP FOR TEST PURPOSES

-To run do npm install in both directories, then in in api directory run "slc run" and in app directory run "npm start".
+To run do "npm install" in both directories, then in "api" directory run "slc run" and in "app" directory run "npm start".
-Don't forget install loopback globaly (npm i -g loopback) before.
+Don't forget to install loopback globaly (npm i -g loopback) before.

-Loopback uses 3005 port.
+Loopback is uses 3005 port.
-UI working on 3000 port.
+UI is working on 3000 port.

 ToDo List
 <pre>